-If you have been considering a move to Singapore, you have probably heard, at least in passing, about Singapore’s legendary low crime rates by now.
+If you have been considering whether you should shift to this country, you have probably heard, at least in passing, about Singapore’s legendary low crime rates by now.
 But what makes our country such a safe place to live in, compared to many other great cities of the world?
 Singapore is such a small and young country that the rate of our progress feels almost incredible, even impossible to believe.
 Since our independence from the British Empire back in 1965, our country has taken major strides in multiple areas apart from public safety and crime.
 How is Singapore able to rise so quickly beyond all expectations?

 Global Rankings On Safety Puts Singapore On Top

 Singapore consistently ranks among the highest on lists of the safest countries in the world — and the data speaks for itself.
 Recently, Singapore topped yet another survey on safety for the fifth consecutive year.
 According to their findings, at least 94% of adults living here in this country responded that they feel safe at night while walking the streets of Singapore on their own.
 This number puts Singapore at the top of the list, and is well above the average of 68%, placing Singapore head and shoulders above most other countries.

 One could contest the methodology in one survey, but this was not the only list topped by our country either.
 Prior to this, Singapore also topped at least two other surveys that researched law and order from all over the world in recent years.
 One even cited Singapore as the world’s safest city in a report that was published in 2018.